 The cost of living

 For migrant workers, the cost of living in major cities can be significantly higher than smaller cities closer to home, particularly since migrant workers have to pay more for healthcare, social services and schooling for their children (see below).
 A survey by the Shanghai-based E-House China R&D Institute in 2017 showed that rent can account for more than half a worker’s income in China’s major cities.
 In the national capital Beijing, for example, the average rent is 2,748 yuan a month, equal to 58 percent of average income in the city or 100 percent of a low-paid migrant workers’ income.
-Rent accounts for 54 percent of average income in Shenzhen and 48 percent in Shanghai.
-And in 34 of the 50 cities surveyed, including Guangzhou, Tianjin and Hangzhou, rent accounted for between 25 and 45 percent of average income.
+Many migrant workers in Beijing can only afford to live in cramped, tiny apartments on the outskirts of town, which as the Daxing fire of 18 November 2017 tragically illustrated can often be deathtraps.

 More and more migrant workers are realizing that the cost of big city life combined with long-term separation from their family and community is simply not worth itt.
 One Sichuan migrant, Hou Jun explained that she returned home because of local employment opportunities, lower living costs and a stronger sense of belonging, adding that: